Sepsis is an often-dangerous immune response that can lead to severe outcomes or death. Paired with pregnancy, it can endanger mom and baby.

 Trusted medical malpractice representation in Baltimore, MD and Washington D.C.

 A missed diagnosis can cause permanent damage.
-At Schochor and Staton, P.A., we hold medical professionals accountable for the preventable errors they make and the harm they cause.
+At Schochor, Staton, Goldberg, and Cardea, P.A., we hold medical professionals accountable for the preventable errors they make and the harm they cause.
 Call us today at 410-234-1000 to discuss your case.